tlewowski/zurvan/README.md

 See <a href="doc/configuration.md">configuration documentation</a> to check out possible compatibility options (e.g. evaluating strings in `setTimeout`)
 Of course, if you have trouble with running _Zurvan_ on your custom target, feel free to contact me for support

+If you're trying to run on Node.js older than 0.10 - you will have trouble, as in these Nodes `setImmediate` was not implemented and `process.nextTick` was used to handle the macroqueue.
+Again - contact me if you need support.

 ## Other